 During the holiday season, with all the family meals and treat-heavy traditions, it can be hard to steer clear of unhealthy food.
 But there are ways you can enjoy holiday meals while staying true to your own food values.

-Here are 5 healthy tricks I recommend to get you through the holidays with both your body and spirit intact:
+Here are 5 healthy tricks to get you through the holidays with your body and spirit intact:

 - Plan ahead.
-Breaking bread with family does not mean you need to eat food that you are not comfortable eating just to please them.
-Decide beforehand what you’re going to eat in a way that pleases you.
-If you know that the food being served is not the type of food you like, bring a dish or two of your own so that you can enjoy the meal as well.
+Breaking bread with family does not mean you need to eat food that you don’t like just to please them.
+Instead bring a dish or two of your own to share so that you can enjoy the meal as well.
 If you are the host, allow others to bring a dish of their choice so that they feel part of the tradition and have food that they enjoy.

 - Know what to say.
 In theory, saying “no, thank you” should work when you are passed a dish that you prefer not to eat.
 But we all have relatives and friends that insist you eat everything being served.
-If you know you will encounter this situation and you are not willing to eat certain foods, it is good to be prepared with your response.
+If you know you will encounter this situation it is good to be prepared with your response.
 You could say, “I’m gluten intolerant,” if you are passing on the stuffing.
-Or, “I have given up sugar,” if you do not want to eat pie.
+Or “I have given up sugar,” if you do not want to eat pie.
 You don’t need to go into long explanations.

 - Relax your food rules.
-Sometimes it’s good to relax your food rules a bit.
-For example, you could pick one meal, such as Thanksgiving, where you allow yourself to experience food without your usual restrictions.
+While sticking to your preferred foods may be what you prefer, sometimes it can be good to relax your food rules a bit and experience a meal, such as Thanksgiving, without your usual restrictions.
 This can help make the occasion more joyful for you and everyone else.
 You can simply return to your preferred way of eating during your next meal.

 - Eat for pleasure.
 The most important part of any meal is the enjoyment factor.
 So be sure to taste your food.
-It may sound obvious, but savoring the flavors and textures of your food makes it a pleasurable experience, which allows the entire event to be healthful.
+It may sound obvious but savoring the flavors and textures of your food makes it a pleasurable experience.
+And this, in turn, makes it healthful.
 In addition, when you savor your food, you are less likely to overindulge and may even stave off unwanted digestive issues.